gateway, clickhouse, models, model_providers, functions, variants, tools, metrics, rate_limiting, and object_storage.

 OTEL_EXPORTER_OTLP_TRACES_ENDPOINT

 environment variable.
-See above linked guide for details.observability.async_writes
+See the above-linked guide for details.export.otlp.traces.extra_headers

 - Type: boolean